Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Computational Experiments

-\section{Computational experiments}
+\section{Computational Experiments}

 Computational experiments with our MIP and IP formulations and valid inequalities are carried out in this section.
-A first set of tests are performed and conducted by solving the problem using exact algorithms associated to formulations {\PrimerModelo} and {\SegundoModelo} and combining them with valid inequalities in different ways.
-In comparison, a second set of experiments uses the column generation formulation along the heuristic method designed for solving the underlying pricing problem.
-The formulations were solved using the MIP solver Gurobi 9.10 \cite{Gurobi} in its Python 3.7 API.
-All the experiments were performed on an Intel Core i7 $3.60$ GHz with $8$ GB RAM running Windows $10$.
+Three sets of tests are presented aiming to solve a wide set of instances that test our exact and heuristic approaches for the partitioning problem into connected components.
+Emphasis \review{was placed on} testing the different valid inequalities introduced in the previous section as well as evaluating the parametric behaviour of the heuristic.
+In this regard, a first set of tests are performed and conducted by solving the problem using exact algorithms associated with formulations {\PrimerModelo} and {\SegundoModelo} and combining them with valid inequalities in different ways.
+A second set of experiments compares the proposed spectral clustering method against the Constrained Clustering by Spectral Kernel Learning method of \cite{Li2009}.
+Solving the column generation formulation {\TercerModelo}, along with the two resulting versions of the spectral-assisted heuristic allows us to have a clear comparison of our proposed method against another clustering algorithm already established in the literature.
+At last, a third set of experiments uses the column generation formulation {\TercerModelo} along with the assisted heuristic method designed for solving the underlying pricing problem.
+The formulations were solved using the MIP solver Gurobi 9.5.1 \cite{Gurobi} with its Python 3.7 API.
+All the experiments were performed on an Intel Core i7 $3.40$ GHz with $10$ GB RAM running Ubuntu $22.04$.
 The computation time is limited to \MaxText\(=3600\) seconds for every instance.